Lectures on Foliation Dynamics: Barcelona 2010: Counting

 That is, the germ of the holonomy map $h_{\tau_{w,z}}$ at $w$ can be expressed as the composition of $\ell$ germs of the basic maps $h_{i,j}$.
 We then say that $\gamma = [h_{\tau_{w,z}}]_w$ has word length at most $\ell$.
 Let $\|\gamma\|$ denote the least such $\ell$ for which this is possible.
 The norm of the identity germ is defined to be $0$.

 Define the ``orbit of $w$ of radius $\ell$ in the groupoid word norm'' to be:

 \begin{defn} The growth function of an orbit is defined as $Gr(w, \ell) = \# \cO_{\ell}(w)$. \end{defn}

 Of course, the growth function for $w$ depends upon many choices.
 However, its ``growth type function'' is independent of choices, as observed by Plante.
-This follows from one of the basic facts of the theory, that the word norm on $\cGF$ is quasi-isometric to the length of geodesic paths.
+This follows from one of the basic facts of the theory, that the word norm on $\cGF$ is bounded above by a multiple of the length of geodesic paths.

 \begin{prop} \cite{Milnor1968, Plante1975} Let $\F$ be a $C^1$-foliation of a compact manifold $M$.
 Then there exists a constant $C_m > 0$ such that for all $w \in \cT$ and $z \in L_w \cap \cT$, if $\sigma_{w,z} \colon [0,1] \to L_w$ is a leafwise geodesic segment from $w$ to $z$ of length $\| \sigma_{w,z}\|$, then